enonic/old-xp-doc/doc/admintools/contentstudio/inspection-panel.rst

 For example, to add a part component called "Categories" to the page, simply click the part icon (puzzle piece) and drag it to a region in the page editor.
 A red circle appears when the component is dragged over an area where it cannot be dropped.
 A green checkbox appears when dragged over valid locations and a blue box shows where the component will land.
 Once the part placeholder is dropped, it will have a combo-box where the "Categories" part can be selected from the list.
+When a component placeholder is selected, the inspection panel will also show a combo-box with a list of available part components.

 .. image:: images/inspect-insert.jpg